The Lemon Twigs: 2023–2024: Everything Harmony and A Dream Is All We Know

+2025–present: Till the Morning, Look for Your Mind!, and other projects

-On February 19, 2025, Brian D'Addario released a single, "Till The Morning", from a solo album of the same name released on March 20.
+On February 19, 2025, Brian D'Addario released a single, "Till the Morning", from a solo album of the same name released on March 20.
 Despite the solo billing, Michael D'Addario co-produced the album, contributed backing vocals, and co-wrote two of the songs.
 Former Beach Boys collaborator Stephen Kalinich also wrote the lyrics for two songs.
 D'Addario described the album's sound as "country baroque".

+In October 2025, the Lemon Twigs released "Not Today", a cover of a song written by their father, Ronnie D'Addario.
+The brothers helped their father record and produce an album of his songs, called Written by Ronnie D'Addario, released on November 28, 2025.
+The album features contributions from Darian Sahanaja, Mac DeMarco, Sean Ono Lennon, Todd Rundgren, and Matt Jardine.

+On November 25, 2025, the Twigs released two new songs, "I've Got A Broken Heart" and "Friday (I'm Gonna Love You)".
+On December 17, they released a Christmas single they recorded with Tchotchke, called "Tchotchkes".

+On March 11, 2026, the Twigs released a new single, "I Just Can't Get Over Losing You", and announced they would release a new album, Look for Your Mind!, in May.
+In support of the release, the band embarked on a tour of North America, Japan, and Europe scheduled to run through October.

-Collaborations
+Collaborations and production work

 The Lemon Twigs played on Foxygen's 2017 album Hang, credited as playing drums, percussion, acoustic and electric guitar, bass guitar, piano and organ.
 They also were players on Weyes Blood's Titanic Rising, released in 2019 via Sub Pop records.
 Michael played drums on three of the tracks, while Brian played guitar, bass, piano and synthesizer on five tracks; he is also credited with production on "Mirror Forever" and providing the string arrangement to album opener "A Lot's Gonna Change", and instrumental closer "Nearer To Thee."
 The Lemon Twigs performed on many tracks for Tim Heidecker's album Fear of Death, released on September 25, 2020, alongside Weyes Blood.
 They are credited for playing bass guitar, acoustic and electric guitar, drums, vocals, and mellotron.
 The Twigs collaborated with Todd Rundgren on the song "I'm Leaving" from Rundgren's 2022 album, Space Force.
 They provided backing vocals on Chris Stamey's 2025 single, "I'd Be Lost Without You".

-The Twigs have also toured and recorded with and produced the band Tchotchke, a New York–based rock trio in which both the D'Addarios' girlfriends play.
+The Twigs have toured and recorded with and produced the band Tchotchke, a New York–based rock trio in which both the D'Addarios' girlfriends play.
+They also produced and played on two tracks from the 2025 solo record from their touring member and friend Danny Ayala, Only Fools Love Again.

+The brothers co-wrote two tracks on Thundercat's 2026 album, Distracted, and produced one of them.